crazy-calypso/swarmBots/README.md

 ### Low cost

-* Most expensive singular componants are likely to be the motors and battery pack
+* Most expensive singular componants are likely to be the motors and battery pack, also wifi module
 * Need to find low cost options for both of these to make the project feasable

 ### Small form factor

-* Limit footprint to approx. 30x30mm
+* Limit footprint to as small a possible

 ### Useability